kvbiddle/Lesson-1-Assignment/README.md

-# Lesson-1-Assignment
+# Lesson Assignments

-Assignment for Lesson 1 for the Python course
+Assignments for the Python course :)

 ## Author